astroumd/PHYS265-spring24/code_project.md

 - corner.py: Corner plots - https://ascl.net/1702.002

+  Together with emcee a very popular package in the literature.
+Explores the covariant matrix graphically.

 - emcee: The MCMC Hammer (possibly most used code) - https://ascl.net/1303.002

   Markov chain Monte Carlo (MCMC) Ensemble sampler - probably one of the most downloaded codes used in papers.
 Together with the corner.py code, which plots up the covariance between variables.

 - Aegean: Compact source finding in radio images - https://ascl.net/1212.009

+  Although python, more command line driven code

 - Galactus: Modeling and fitting of galaxies from neutral hydrogen (HI) cubes - https://ascl.net/1303.018

+  complex build system, needs c++ and boost.

 - Astropy: Community Python library for astronomy - https://ascl.net/1304.002